grondalf/pkgtool/README.md

 *A WIP CLI tool, made for personal use, for managing packages on Fedora Linux with DNF and Flatpak.*

+## Disclaimer
+The script was developed with AI assistance to optimize functionality and user experience.
+It may contain bugs and it is not production ready.
+It is being developed for educational purposes.

 ## Features
 - Installs either DNF (Fedora) or Flatpak packages.
 - Auto-detects installed packages and their sources.